Skip to main content

 Updating works the same way.
 "Push the half marathon target date out by four weeks" becomes a beyondtime_update_goal call.
 "Delete the 'learn French' goal" becomes a beyondtime_delete_goal call after a confirmation.

-How do you track milestones and daily actions through chat?
+How do You track milestones and daily actions through chat?

 Goals are the destination; milestones are the chunks; actions are what you actually do today.
 The MCP server exposes all three layers.